Multi-node Acceleration for Large-scale GCNs: Results

 \subsection{Exploration of Design}

-We conduct several experiments on GCN model to explore our architecture design in terms of hardware sensitivity and graph characteristic sensitivity as follows.
-Due to the long simulation time, we simulate the processing of 10\% number of vertices for each experiment in this subsection.
+We conduct several experiments on the GCN model to explore our architecture design in terms of hardware sensitivity and graph characteristic sensitivity as follows.
+Due to the long simulation time, we simulate the processing for 10\% of vertices for each experiment in this subsection.

-\textbf{Hardware Sensitivity.} \uline{\textit{First}}, Figure~\ref{fig:exploration}(a) illustrates the speedup across different number of nodes of 2D torus network topology.
-MultiGCN gains performance improvement on RD and OR datasets as the number of nodes increases, and the speedup remains linear as the number of nodes increase to 32.
+\textbf{Hardware Sensitivity.} \uline{\textit{First}}, Figure~\ref{fig:exploration}(a) illustrates the speedup across different number of nodes of the 2D torus network topology.
+MultiGCN gains performance improvement on RD and OR datasets as the number of nodes increases, and the speedup remains linear as the number of nodes increases to 32.
 Limited by the network bandwidth, the performance gain on LJ dataset gradually decreases as the number of node increases.
-This is due to the low reusability of feature vector in the network transmission since the average vertex degree of LJ dataset is low. \uline{\textit{Second}}, Figure~\ref{fig:exploration}(b) shows that the amount of network transmission decreases as the number of round decreases in the processing of LJ dataset because the number of multicast for the same feature vector decreases.
-Besides, the execution time and number of DRAM accesses are variable across different numbers of round.
+This is due to the low reusability of feature vector in the network transmission since the average vertex degree of the LJ dataset is low. \uline{\textit{Second}}, Figure~\ref{fig:exploration}(b) shows that the amount of network transmission decreases as the number of round decreases in the processing of LJ dataset because the number of multicast for the same feature vector decreases.
+Besides, the execution time and number of DRAM accesses are variable across different numbers of rounds.
 This leaves room for further optimizing the design to fit different requirements, which will be explored in our future work.